8 Beautifully Haunting Pictures of Route 66 Ghost Towns

 An empty rocking chair and an equally empty street stand in stark contrast to the hustle of Afton a century ago.
 These chilling ghost stories will make you believe.

 With the patience that carved the Grand Canyon over eons, nature reclaims Glenrio, where the clock stopped with the bypass of Route 66.
 The replacement of Route 66 with a four-lane superhighway that allowed motorists to zip past rather than wander through ultimately allowed Glenrio to decline.
-There’s a scientific reason why you might be haunted by ghosts.

 Just one mile from the Missouri state line lies the site of the Eagle-Picher Smelter, once a leading producer of lead and the location of yet another bloody chapter in the history of the U.S. 66.
 It was here in 1935 that a strike was led by John L. Lewis, the union boss of the United Mine Workers.